taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## Hello!

-I am hoping for feedback on my below self-assigned verification project.

-**The project:** Verify a simple CPU.
-Draft a block-level vplan, build a SV/UVM testbench in EDAPlayground, and execute the plan.

-**The goal:** Develop an understanding of how verification tools and concepts work together (SV, UVM, SV Assertions, functional coverage, etc.), before attempting more complex verification.
+I verified an extremely simple CPU to develop an understanding of how verification tools and concepts work together (SV, UVM, SV Assertions, functional coverage, etc.).

-**The ask:** I am looking for feedback.
+Before beginning my next verification project, I am hoping for feedback:

   1. Do you have any criticism of the below project?
   2. Do you think building verification projects is a reasonable approach to landing an entry-level DV engineering role?

-I will next to verify the data and control paths of a pipelined CPU (OpenHW’s 4-stage in-order risc-v cv32e40p core, using EDAPlayground), to improve my verification skills and understanding of CPU architecture.
+I will next verify the data and control paths of a pipelined CPU (OpenHW’s 4-stage in-order risc-v cv32e40p core, using EDAPlayground), to improve my verification skills and understanding of CPU architecture.

 All input is much appreciated.
 Thank you!